 The MSUM Alumni Foundation seeks to recognize and honor accomplished alumni.
 We are proud of your success, and in turn, proud of the role MSUM has played in your lives.
 While many are deserving of recognition, only a select few are chosen each year.
 Each recipient exemplifies the high standards we have come to expect from graduates of Minnesota State University Moorhead and each has made significant contributions to the communities where they reside and work.

 Nominations may be submitted throughout the year, with review and selection occurring in the early spring.
 Recipients are honored at the Distinguished Alumni Awards ceremony, an integral part of Homecoming festivities.
-The 2015 ceremony will be held Thursday, October 15th, 2015.

 Nominations are accepted the following categories of recognition:

-Distinguished Alumni Award - are typically at the peak of their professional careers.
+Distinguished Alumni Award - recipients are typically at the peak of their professional careers.
 More than one alumnus may be selected.

 Minnesota State University Moorhead recognizes outstanding alumni at the Distinguished Alumni & Outstanding Service Celebration Friday, Sept.
 26th 2014 at the Comstock Memorial Union Ballroom.